psevestre/openid-fapi/Financial_API_WD_001.md

 Fintech is an area of future economic growth around the world and Fintech organizations need to improve the security of their operations and protect customer data.
 It is common practice of aggregation services to use screen scraping as a method to capture data by storing users' passwords.
 This brittle, inefficient, and insecure practice creates security vulnerabilities which require financial institutions to allow what appears to be an automated attack against their applications and to maintain a whitelist of aggregators.
 A new draft standard, proposed by this workgroup would instead utilize an API model with structured data and a token model, such as OAuth [RFC6749] and [RFC6750].

-The Financial-grade API aims to provide specific implementation guidelines for online financial services to adopt by developing a REST/JSON data model protected by a highly secured OAuth profile.
-The Financial-grade API security profile can be applied to online services in any market area that requires a higher level of security than provided by standard OAuth or OpenID Connect.
+The Financial-grade API is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability.
+The Financial-grade API security profile can be applied to APIs in any market area that requires a higher level of security than provided by standard [OAuth][RFC6749] or [OpenID Connect][OIDC].

-This document is Part 1 of FAPI Security Profile 1.0 that specifies the Financial-grade API and it provides a profile of OAuth that is suitable to be used in the access of read-only financial data and similar use cases.
-A higher level of security profile is provided in [Financial-grade API Security Profile 1.0 - Part 2: Advanced][Part2], suitable for read and write financial access APIs and other similar situations where the risk is higher.
+This document is Part 1 of the FAPI Security Profile 1.0.
+It specifies a baseline security profile of OAuth that is suitable for protecting APIs with a moderate inherent risk.
+Importantly, this profile does not provide non-repudiation (signing of authorization requests and responses) and sender-constrained access tokens.
+If such features or a higher level of security is desired, the use of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][Part2] is recommended.

 Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of OpenID Connect and want to achieve a higher level of security.
 Implementers are encouraged to understand the security considerations contained in Section 7.6 before embarking on a 'from scratch' implementation.